Design history · 1960s–1990s Japanese modernism

 1980

-Tanaka is the reference point for almost every subsequent discussion of modern Japanese graphic design.
-Kashiwa Sato, Kenya Hara and Taku Satoh all name him as a direct predecessor; his Muji art direction set a template for restrained retail branding that has been copied worldwide.
+Tanaka is the reference point for most discussions of modern Japanese graphic design.
+Kashiwa Sato, Kenya Hara and Taku Satoh name him as a direct predecessor.
+His Muji art direction set a template for restrained retail branding that has been reproduced in Europe and North America from the late 1990s onwards — often without the attribution.

-His archive, and the DNP Graphic Design Archive built around it, remains one of the primary research sources for historians of Japanese graphic design.
+The DNP Graphic Design Archive, built partly around his work, remains one of the primary research sources for historians of Japanese graphic design.

 Learn at TGDS